-I was going to say “sleep when baby sleeps” but I think sleeping when you can sounds better and more realistic , ha!
+“sleep when baby sleeps” or just take naps.
+I think sleeping when you can sounds better and more realistic , ha!
 There is no doubt about it, sleeping and getting as much rest as you can the first 30 days home with a newborn is crucial.
 Your body is still recovering from childbirth and you need to help it heal properly.

 Check out the Postpartum cure, if you want to nourish your body, so you can heal quickly, produce a healthy milk supply and lose the baby weight.

 3. Have a routine for your baby

-Best first time mom tips with newborn is to create an effective routine for your baby from the start.
+Best first time mom tips with newborn infant is to create an effective routine for your baby from the start.
 It will give you peace and less stress.
 Your baby will find comfort in knowing what to expect next.
 Win win situation here.

 I had a routine for all three of my kids.
 It works wonders and they slept through the night at 2 months old.
 Having a routine for your baby will help you get through the first 30 days home with a newborn.

 4. Get baby to sleep through the night